andymckay/blog/_posts/2024-06-12-leaving-meetup.md

 It's free and it will be for a long time yet.
 It does all the things we need.
 Everyone has an account there.

-*We will* lose people, *we will* lose visibility and I think pretty much anyone else can take over the meetup.
+*We will* lose people, *we will* lose visibility and I think pretty much anyone else can take over the old group on Meetup.
+It's like Meetup is holding us hostage.

 ## What next?